diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 1. Under the "Unzip Track Reads" stage, the instance type should be set to `mem4_ssd1_x128`

 Before configuring the workflow, it is good practice to create an edit-able copy of the workflow in case anything is misconfigured or needs to be re-run.
-This can be done by selecting `Workflow Actions` from the `Run Analysis...` screen and selecting the `Save Template` action.
+This can be done by selecting `Workflow Actions` and then selecting the `Save as template` action.
 This will take you to a copy of the workflow that can be modified.
 Workflows are automatically saved if any changes are made.
 Return the the `Run Analysis...` screen by clicking the `Start Analysis` button.

 ![Workflow Actions: Save as Template](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/WorkflowSaveAsTemplate.png)